-Teach with CyVerse!
+Teach using CyVerse!

 CyVerse makes it easy to teach and learn computational methods.
 Our Discovery Environment (DE) is a web-based analysis platform with a friendly user interface in which educators and students can easily upload data, run computational analyses, and share results—all with a few mouse clicks.